Pet Food Conspiracy: How Companies, Vets & Private Equity Are Raising Prices and Lowering Quality

 Price Fixing and Market Collusion

-In 2022, these pet food giants were fined millions of euros by European regulators for price fixing—a strategy where companies agree to keep prices artificially high rather than compete freely.
-This caused prices to rise without corresponding improvements in quality or innovation[1].
+In 2022, major pet food giants were fined millions of euros by European regulators for price fixing.
+This strategy involves companies agreeing to keep prices artificially high rather than compete freely.
+The result: prices rose without corresponding improvements in quality or innovation.

-Similarly, in the U.S., lawsuits allege companies colluded to maintain inflated prices on prescription pet foods.
-These prescription foods, prescribed by vets, often cost significantly more than regular pet foods but sometimes lack FDA-approved medicinal benefits that justify the price[2][4].
+In the U.S., lawsuits allege companies colluded to maintain inflated prices on prescription pet foods.
+These prescription foods, prescribed by veterinarians, often cost significantly more than regular pet foods but sometimes lack FDA-approved medicinal benefits that justify the price.

 The Role of Veterinarians and Veterinary Hospitals

-Critics argue that vets' recommendations can be biased towards expensive brands due to financial incentives or industry relationships.
-This creates a cycle in which pet owners are persuaded to buy higher-priced foods, often believing vets' advice reflects the best health decision.
+This creates a cycle in which pet owners are persuaded to buy higher-priced foods, often believing veterinarians' advice reflects the best health decision.

 Quality Decline and Health Risks

 Aside from price manipulation, concerns about quality and health risks in commercial dog foods have grown.
-Investigations revealed that many premium brands use lower-quality ingredients or additives that serve marketing more than health[5].
+Investigations revealed that many premium brands use lower-quality ingredients or additives that serve marketing purposes more than health benefits.

 The Private Equity Factor

 Private equity firms tend to prioritize maximizing profits over product quality.
-Their involvement often leads to cost-cutting measures such as switching to cheaper ingredients, reducing quality control, or aggressive marketing to increase sales.
+Their involvement often leads to:

 Practical Advice for Dog Owners

-Given these challenges, dog owners should be empowered to make informed choices:
+Given these challenges, dog owners should be empowered to make informed choices about their pets' nutrition and health care.

 1. Research Brands Thoroughly